rebcabin/masr/specs.md

-The important point is that a type theory is a self-contained logic.
-It might be set theory or it might be something more general or otherwise different.
+The important point is that a type theory is a self-contained logic, and set theory is just one such logic.
 Clojure specs are arbitrary predicate functions.
-Because we may build any type system that predicate logic can support, Clojure specs suffice for advanced types like dependency types and concurrency types.
+Because we may build any custom logic that predicate logic can support, Clojure specs can be more general than set theory, and suffice for advanced types like dependency types and concurrency types.
+Such advanced types are work-in-progress for MASR.

 ----------------------------------------------------------------
 ## 3.1.
 CHECKING INSTANCES